 IF YOU DO NOT USE THE IRS DATA RETRIEVAL TOOL (DRT) WHEN YOU FILE YOUR FAFSA, YOUR FAFSA WILL HAVE AN INCREASED POSSIBILITY OF BEING SELECTED FOR VERIFICATION BY THE DEPARTMENT OF EDUCATION.

 Please follow these steps for successful filing:

-You should request a PIN so you can sign your FAFSA electronically.
-Your parents (if applicable) may also request a PIN if their information is required.
-Go to www.pin.ed.gov to request your PIN.
+You should create an FSA User ID and Password so you can sign your FAFSA electronically.
+Your parents (if applicable) will also need to create an FSA User ID and Password if their information is required.
+Go to https://fsaid.ed.gov to create your FSA User ID and Password.

 - Collect all required documents.

 Available on the FAFSA Web site is a worksheet that lists all questions that you will be asked in the same order that they appear on the actual FAFSA.
 Many people find this document helpful to complete before tackling the actual FAFSA.
 To find the worksheet go to www.fafsa.gov and click on “Before Beginning a FAFSA” then choose “Print a FAFSA on the Web Worksheet.”

 File your FAFSA at www.fafsa.gov.
 Concordia University, Nebraska’s Federal School Code is 002541.

 You may access your Student Aid Report (SAR) as soon as 24-48 hours after you electronically filed.